-Figure 16.
-Detail of front panel showing reference tone on/off button and reference tone active LED Monitor Section The monitor section can assist an operator in obtaining the best performance from the Model 742A and associated equipment.
+Detail of front panel showing master level controls, reference tone on/off button, and reference tone active LED Monitor Section The monitor section can assist an operator in obtaining the best performance from the Model 742 and associated equipment.
 The monitor section supports the connection of both a loudspeaker system and a headphone device.
 The two monitor outputs are line-level and designed to be connected to audio power amplifier channels and associated loudspeakers.
 Alternatively, they can be connected to "amplified" loudspeakers that contain internal power amplifiers.
 The headphone output, located on the back panel, is designed to support stereo devices.
-Monitor output 1 and the left channel of the headphone output use output bus 1 as their audio source.
-Monitor output 2 and the right channel of the headphone output Audio Mixer use output bus 2 as their audio source.
-Two rotary controls set the output levels of the headphone channels and, depending on the Model 742A's configuration, may also control the level of the monitor loudspeakers.
-Understanding and becoming comfortable with using the monitor section is important in obtaining optimal Model 742A performance.
-(Refer to Figure 17 for a detailed view.)
+Monitor output 1, and the left channel of the headphone output, use output bus 1 as their audio source.
+Monitor output 2, and the right channel of the headphone output, use output bus 2 as their audio source.
+A rotary control sets the output levels of the headphone channels and, depending on the Model 742's configuration, may also control the level of the monitor loudspeakers.
+Understanding and becoming comfortable with using the monitor section is important in obtaining optimal Model 742 performance.